Gateaux derivative: Linearity and continuity

 However, this function need not be additive, so that the Gateaux differential may fail to be linear, unlike the Fréchet derivative.
-Even if linear, it may fail to depend continuously on $\psi$ if $X$ and $Y$ are infinite dimensional (i.e. in the case that $dF(u;\cdot)$ is an unbounded linear operator).
-Furthermore, for Gateaux differentials that are linear and continuous in $\psi,$ there are several inequivalent ways to formulate their continuous differentiability.
+Even if linear, it may fail to depend continuously on $v$ if $X$ and $Y$ are infinite dimensional (i.e. in the case that $df_x(v)$ is an unbounded linear operator).
+Furthermore, for Gateaux differentials that are linear and continuous in $v,$ there are several inequivalent ways to formulate their continuous differentiability.